Finding the right coffee maker

 Finding the correct amount of recommendations was important

-I ran a series of smaller tests to determine the correct amount of products to display.
+I ran a series of smaller tests of 3 different versions determine the correct amount of products to display.

 Final Experience